 Numerous scientific reviews have found that marijuana is extremely effective at relieving nerve pain.
 In the literature, two cannabinoid receptors, CB1 and CB2, are of particular interest.
 When activated, these receptors help manage pain through the nervous system.

 Further studies have shown that marijuana alleviated neuropathic pain caused by diabetes, HIV, cancer, and multiple sclerosis.
 One downside, however, is that due to its relatively new status as a prescription drug, there is little standardization when it comes to how to consume it.
+On top of that, not everyone likes to consume cannabis in the same way.
+If you are someone who does not like the idea of smoking or vaping flower, marijuana edibles can be just as effective at fighting neuropathic pain.

 Patients who are eligible for medical marijuana are often overwhelmed with options from marijuana pills, vaporizers, CBD oil, edibles, and much more.
 To further complicate the issue, these compounds are often not standardized, and vary in both CBD and THC potency.

 This is why it’s important to know the THC and CBD content of a marijuana product, along with any other compounds that may boost medical marijuana’s pain-relieving properties, like CBG.
-While different consumption methods of marijuana provide different effects, the composition of the medical marijuana pill, flower, concentrate, etc. is the main factor in how it affects your nerve pain.
+While different consumption methods of marijuana provide different effects, the composition of the medical marijuana edible, flower, concentrate, etc. is the main factor in how it affects your nerve pain.

 Vaporizing marijuana for neuralgia pain works well for fast-acting relief, but the effect may not last as long as marijuana pills or cannabis oil.
 Edibles take longer to take effect, but may provide longer-lasting relief than inhalation methods.
 Topical creams need to be reapplied fairly often, and are less touted than tinctures and pills when it comes to nerve pain relief with marijuana.